 If you have lost your licence but need to drive in order to work or take care of your family, you may be entitled to a limited licence.

 Each case is different but to ensure you get the best advice possible, Phil offers a free initial consultation.
 He can then provide a simple and affordable service by which you can obtain your limited licence.

 Please read the FAQ below to find out more, read about how Phil can act as your criminal lawyer or employment lawyer, or simply call Phil on (04) 4997378.

 Faq’s about Limited Licences

-Whether you have had your licence suspended for three months due to excess demerit points, or your have been disqualified by a judge following a court appearance, you may be entitled to apply for a Limited Licence.
-According to the law, a Limited Licence is available to avoid you suffering extreme hardship, or others (such as people who depend on you) suffering undue hardship.
+Whether you have had your licence suspended for three months due to excess demerit points, or you have been disqualified by a judge following a court appearance, you may be entitled to apply for a limited licence.
+According to the law, a limited licence is available to avoid you suffering extreme hardship, or others (such as people who depend on you) suffering undue hardship.

-For most people, losing their job because they could not drive would cause them ‘extreme hardship’; and thus being unable to meet their financial commitments, and that’s the basis on which most applications are made.
+For most people, losing their job because they could not drive would cause them ‘extreme hardship and thus being unable to meet their financial commitments that’s the basis on which most applications are made.

-However, Phil has obtained a Limited Licence in the past to enable an elderly client to care for her husband (i.e. drive him to the doctor and do the grocery shopping) and a mother to be able to drop off her pre-schoolers to a kindergarten in the winter.
+However, Phil has obtained a limited licence in the past to enable an elderly client to care for her husband (drive him to the doctor and do the grocery shopping) and a mother to be able to drop off her pre-schoolers to a kindergarten in the winter.